nickbrandt/GitLab/doc/administration/high_availability/database.md

     you switch it to a standby node, repmgr will report that there are two masters.
-    If there are any clients that are still attempting to write to the old master, this will cause a split, and the old master will need to be resynced from scratch by performing a `standby setup NEW_MASTER`.
+    If there are any clients that are still attempting to write to the old master, this will cause a split, and the old master will need to be resynced from scratch by performing a `gitlab-ctl repmgr standby setup NEW_MASTER`.

 ### Alternate configurations